Police Officer Daniel Goffreda Charged With Leaving Children Locked In Hot Car

 CNN published a report this summer from safety organization Kids and Cars about the ongoing problem of children being left in hot cars.
 The organization reports that an average of 37 children die each year from vehicular heatstroke.
 These tragic accidents often happen because of a lapse in temporal memory or a disrupted routine, such as in the case of a 1-year-old child in Tennessee who died this past May after her father forgot to drop her off at daycare before departing on a business trip.

-CNN also reported that statistics show that most vehicular heatstroke deaths (87%) occur in children under the age of 3.
-Kids and Cars researchers believe that this is often due to a young child being seated in a rear-facing carseat and/or their inability to communicate.
+CNN also reported that statistics show that most vehicular heatstroke deaths (87 percent) occur in children under the age of 3.
+Kids and Cars researchers believe that this is often due to a young child being seated in a rear-facing car seat and/or their inability to communicate.

 Website Safe Kids pointed out some important things to know about vehicular heatstroke in order to prevent it.
 First and foremost, caretakers should avoid leaving a child alone in a car.
 The site also recommends keeping car doors locked in order to prevent children from entering the vehicle and potentially locking themselves in.
-It can also be a good idea to leave reminders next to the child’s carseat after buckling them in, such as a phone or purse.
+It can also be a good idea to leave reminders next to the child’s car seat after buckling them in, such as a phone or purse.

 Finally, the site urges anyone who sees a child alone in a vehicle to take action.
 They advise calling 911 or contacting a local emergency number immediately.